sellout/sellout.github.com/_posts/2019-05-17-what-I-know.md

 ![](/media/what I assume.png)

-But there’s a lot we can learn from each other, and those assumptions can either get in the way of that or give us an opportunity to discover more:
+There’s a lot we can learn from each other, and we can either let those assumptions get in the way of that or take the opportunity to discover more together:

 ![](/media/learning.png)